willlugo/Mass-Spring-Simulation/README.md

 key values to change: (Line numbers apply only to mass-spring.py, for gravity use your initiative, it's basically the same)

-Line 130    - SCALE         - This is the scale by which the base lengths will be multiplied to turn into pixel lengths in order to be displayed
+Line 136    - SCALE         - This is the scale by which the base lengths will be multiplied to turn into pixel lengths in order to be displayed

-Line 132    - FPS           - The rate at which the screen and simulation will update.
+Line 138    - FPS           - The rate at which the screen and simulation will update.
 Increasing this value will also increase the rate at which computations are performed up to the limit of the PC.

-Line 134    - TIMESTEP      - Time is discretised in this simulation, decreasing the timestep will give more a more accurate simulation at the cost of it running slower.
+Line 140    - TIMESTEP      - Time is discretised in this simulation, decreasing the timestep will give more a more accurate simulation at the cost of it running slower.

-Line 136    - WIDTH, HEIGHT - Change these values to change the physical size in pixels of the window.
+Line 142    - WIDTH, HEIGHT - Change these values to change the physical size in pixels of the window.

-After Line 149, Before while run:, define masses, followed by fixed points, followed by springs, and insert them into the appropriate list.
+After Line 162, Before while run:, define masses, followed by fixed points, followed by springs.
+This definition order is important!
+Springs must come last!